the-krafty-koder/mastering/notes/system-design/system-design-interview/distributed-message-queue.md

 # Data delivery semantics

 1. At most once - messages will be delivered not more than once.
 Messages may be lost but are not redelivered.
 Suitable where a small amount of data loss is acceptable eg monitoring systems.
+   How to implement
+   1. No retries on failure
+   2. Send and forget from producer
 2. At least once - it is acceptable to deliver a message more than once but no message should be lost.
 Good for use cases where data duplication is not a big issue
+   How to implement
+   1. Retry on failure
+   2. Acknowledgements
 3. Exactly once - important when duplication is not acceptable eg payments.
+   How to implement
+   1. Idempotency key with deduplication store (durable record of which messages or requests have already been processed)